Relations & Links

 Auto-Generated Relations

 Mosic creates relations automatically when you mention a document using the @mention feature in block-based descriptions (Editor.js format).
 The mentioned document appears as a Related link in the Relations panel.
-Auto-generated relations use the Related type by default, but you can change the type or delete them the same way as any other relation.
+You can delete auto-generated relations the same way as any other relation.
 Plain-text mentions outside of block-based editors do not create auto-relations.

 External Links